-- 1. If the package root directory contains a file called configure, the configure step will run that.
-This configure program may be a script produced by the autoconf system, or may be hand-written.
-This program typically discovers information about the system and records it for later steps, e.g. by generating system-dependent header files for inclusion in C source files and preprocessed Haskell source files.
+- 1. The package root directory must contain a shell script called configure.
+The configure step will run the script.
+This configure script may be produced by autoconf or may be hand-written.
+The configure script typically discovers information about the system and records it for later steps, e.g. by generating system-dependent header files for inclusion in C source files and preprocessed Haskell source files.
 (Clearly this won't work for Windows without MSYS or Cygwin: other ideas are needed.) - 2.
 If the package root directory contains a file called package.buildinfo after the configuration step, subsequent steps will read it to obtain additional settings for build information fields (see Section 3.1.4), to be merged with the ones given in the .cabal file.
 In particular, this file may be generated by the configure script mentioned above, allowing these settings to vary depending on the build environment.